benjaminmbrown/certified-ethereum-developer-program/documentation/day-2-notes.md

   * Incentivizes systems to try to come in sync where before there was no incentive
   * Old databases can only be updated one record at a time - if n number of nodes, who gets the right to update the db at any given time?

-## GETH Details
+## Smart Contract creation in GETH

-   Go through geth in detail and understand the fundamentals of how to manually create a smart contract, compile it, and upload to blockchain
+   Go through geth smart contract creation in detail and understand the fundamentals of how to manually create a smart contract, compile it, and upload to blockchain

 ### 1. To create a smart contract